Patrika Gate Jaipur

 In 2020, the Prime Minister of India Narendra Modi inaugurated this gate via video conference!
 In his speech, he praised Kulish Jiro from Patrika Media Company for his contribution to Indian journalism.

 Best tips before Visiting Patrika Gate

-I am allowed to visit the Patrika’s Gate for at least 2-3 hours.
-Those travel times include getting back and forth, waiting for photos and seeing all the beautiful architecture!
+I am allowed to visit Patrika’s Gate for at least 2-3 hours.
+Those travel times include getting back and forth, waiting for photos, and seeing all the beautiful architecture!

 Be sure to visit at appropriate times of the day.
 Overall, Circle Jawahar is safe, but not really recommended to go late at night.
 Especially just.

 On this note, beware of thieves!
 In practice there are many.
 However, I just looked and put my tripod and camera on display.
 No one approached me at all.

 Don’t forget to visit the Jewel Circle after completing your photos.
 This is a really peaceful area of the city.
 There will also be a fountain show at 7 p.m.

 Best Time to Take Photos of Patrika’s Gate

 As one of the most attractive places in all of Jaipur, you can be sure that this colorful gate will definitely attract a crowd.